bgoonz/gists-revamp/by-extension/markdown/LocalStorage.md

     alert( sessionStorage.getItem('test') ); // after refresh: 1

-…But if you open the same page in another tab, and try again there, the code above returns `null`, meaning “nothing found”.
+…But if you open the same page in another tab, and try again there, the code above returns `null`, meaning "nothing found".

 That’s exactly because `sessionStorage` is bound not only to the origin, but also to the browser tab.
 For that reason, `sessionStorage` is used sparingly.